 Face to Face Networking: The Beginning to Long Term Engagement

-With the holidays in full swing, small business owners are trying to finish up year end tasks; accounting, taxes, marketing plans, goal setting and reviewing analytics to set the pace for the New Year.
 Over the last few weeks, I have had interesting conversations with business owners about how they grow their customer base.
 I have heard everything from word of mouth and industry associations to social networks and paid advertising.
 I always believe the best is a combination of all of these.
 I also see the need for more business owners to get out and meet people in a face to face capacity, creating a better strategy for long-term engagement.
+After being hidden for almost 18 months with COVID, it’s slowly beginning to happen again.

 As I was thinking about it, it occurred to me that networking has many moving parts, but when you combine a few of them, the end result is better.
 Like a perfect cocktail, the right amount of alcohol, with the right amount of mixer and ice can produce something truly worth savoring.